RelationshusetGekko/adminsite/README.markdown

 Adminsite
 =========
-This is a basic Circle Admin Backend interface.
+This is a basic Admin Backend interface.

 This support a series of namespaced (`yoursite.com/admin/`) backend with these
 features: